peter-can-write/web-notes/angular.md

 we can now have more dependencies.
 Again we would specify them before the service function and then take them as arguments in that service function.

-Do declare your own service which you can reuse across your components, you have several options.
+To declare your own service which you can reuse across your components, you have several options.
 All of these depend on the `$provide` service, which is the most basic interface for creating a service.
 More precisely, there are three elements to the creation of a service: